 Pharmaceutical Company CEOs Face Grilling in Senate Over High Drug Prices

-The leaders of seven drug industry giants were forced to defend their industry's prices and business practices on Capitol Hill Tuesday, as lawmakers criticized them for failing to put patients before profits.
+The leaders of seven drug industry giants were forced to defend their industry's prices and business practices on Capitol Hill on Tuesday, as lawmakers criticized them for failing to put patients before profits.

-"Prescription drugs did not become outrageously expensive by accident," said Sen. Ron Wyden, D-Oregon.
+"Prescription drugs did not become outrageously expensive by accident," said Sen. Ron Wyden, D-Ore.
 "Drug prices are astronomically high because that's where pharmaceutical companies and their investors want them."

 The pharmaceutical company leaders, testifying at a hearing of the Senate Finance Committee, acknowledged that their prices are high for many patients, but they deflected blame onto the insurance industry, government and middlemen known as pharmacy benefit managers.

 They each acknowledged briefly that they have some role to play in helping lower drug prices.
-But they defended their industry by touting their multi-billion dollar investments in research and development, and praising advances in treatments for cancer, hepatitis C, schizophrenia and autoimmune diseases.
+But they defended their industry by touting their multibillion-dollar investments in research and development and praising advances in treatments for cancer, hepatitis C, schizophrenia and autoimmune diseases.

-"Last year, Janssen invested $8.4 billion globally in research and development, making Janssen one of the top research and development investors in any industry, anywhere in the world," said Jennifer Taubert, worldwide chairman of pharmaceuticals for Johnson & Johnson, which owns Janssen.
+"Last year, Janssen invested $8.4 billion globally in research and development, making Janssen one of the top research and development investors in any industry anywhere in the world," said Jennifer Taubert, worldwide chairman of pharmaceuticals for Johnson & Johnson, which owns Janssen.

 The drug industry leaders also pointed out that the list prices they set for drugs are not what they are actually paid by insurance companies or pharmacy benefit managers, the middlemen that negotiate discounts and rebates on behalf of employers or insurers, which include companies like CVS Caremark and Express Scripts.

-"We want these rebates, which lower net prices, to benefit patients," said Olivier Brandicourt, CEO of Sanofi, which makes Lantus, one of the highest priced brands of insulin, whose list price has risen from $244 to $431 since 2013, according to the Committee.
+"We want these rebates, which lower net prices, to benefit patients," said Olivier Brandicourt, CEO of Sanofi, which makes Lantus, one of the highest priced brands of insulin, whose list price has risen from $244 to $431 since 2013, according to the committee.

 "Unfortunately, under the current system, savings from rebates are not consistently passed through to patients in the form of lower deductibles, co-payments or coinsurance amounts," Brandicourt said in testimony prepared for the hearing.

-"Addressing list prices alone will not be sufficient for solving the problem of patients' out of pocket costs," Brandicourt said.
+"Addressing list prices alone will not be sufficient for solving the problem of patients' out-of-pocket costs," Brandicourt said.

 But the Senators had little patience for those arguments.

-"For a patients taking a drug that has no competition, the list price becomes very important," said Sen. Chuck Grassley, R-Iowa, the committee's chairman.
+"For a patient taking a drug that has no competition, the list price becomes very important," said Sen. Chuck Grassley, R-Iowa, the committee's chairman.
 "I've heard about people skipping doses of their prescription drugs to make them last until the next paycheck."

 Wyden piled on.